asriva32/Qwen3.cpp/README.md

 ctest --test-dir build/cmake --output-on-failure
 ```

-The CUDA compiler is selected when a build directory is first configured and
-is then cached by CMake.
 If `/usr/local/cuda/bin/nvcc` is not the CUDA 13.4+
 compiler on your system, replace it with the path reported by
 `command -v nvcc`.
 Use a new build directory when switching CUDA compiler
 versions.

-`src/backend/inference/infer.cu` is compiled into the `qwen3_core` library as
-part of the normal build; no separate CUDA compilation step is required.

 Add `-DQWEN3_NATIVE_ARCH=ON` to optimize for the build machine.
 The resulting
 binary may then require CPU features unavailable on other machines.